Marso22/healthy-living-mental-health/README.md

 ## Image Generation

 DALL-E, an AI model developed by OpenAI, was used to generate the images for the website.
-Canva online graphic design tool was used for using existing image library and creating visuals easily.
+Canva image library and online graphic design tool was used creating some images too.

 ## Content Assistance

-AI tools like GitHub Copilot and ChatGPT were used to assist in writing code and content for the website.
+AI tools like GitHub Copilot and ChatGPT were used to assist in writing code and creating content for the website.
 These tools provided suggestions and auto-completions, which sped up the development process and ensured high-quality code.

 ## Accessibility Improvements